Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Introduction

 \begin{theorem*}[no-mass-inflation scenario and $H^1$ extensions.
 See theorems \ref{thm:no_mass_inflation} and \ref{thm:H1}] Under the assumptions of the previous theorem, let $s$ be the constant in \eqref{prelim_Pricelaw} and consider

-where $K_{-}$ and $K_+$ are the surface gravities of the Cauchy horizon and of the event horizon, respectively, of the reference sub-extremal Reissner-Nordstr{\"o}m-de Sitter black hole.
+where $K_{-}$ and $K_+$ are the absolute values of the surface gravities of the Cauchy horizon and of the event horizon, respectively, of the reference sub-extremal Reissner-Nordstr{\"o}m-de Sitter black hole.
 We define the renormalized Hawking mass

 where $Q$ is the charge function of the dynamical black hole and $\Lambda$ is the cosmological constant.
 If:

 then the geometric quantity $\varpi$ is bounded, namely there exists $C > 0$, depending uniquely on the initial data, such that: